 Primordial Earth

-She is the ground you stand upon, the mountains that rise to meet the skies and the soil that cradles the roots of the world.
-She is strength and stillness.
-The quiet force of growth all living things must go through.
+The ground you stand upon, the mountains that rise to meet the skies, the soil that cradles the roots of the world, and the weight of eternity forever cased in silence.
+She is both the sustainer and tomb, the force of growth that all living things must go through.

 Primordial Air

-He is the wind whipped into a frenzied storm, or the breeze that tempers the sun.
+The gentle breeze that tempers the sun, the wind whipped into a frenzied storm, holding the dualities of freedom and uncertainty.
 He touches all and yet cannot be held.
-He is knowledge, movement, and the destiny of your life.

 Primordial Fire